twhui/LiteFlowNet3/README.md

 # LiteFlowNet3

+<a href="https://github.com/twhui/LiteFlowNet3#Overview"> <strong>Overview</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#cost-volume-modulation-cm"> <strong>Cost Volume Modulation (CM)</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#flow-field-deformation-fd"> <strong>Flow Field Deformation (FD)</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#Performance"> <strong>Performance</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#Declaration"> <strong>Declaration</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#License-and-Citation"> <strong>License and Citation</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#Prerequisite-and-Compiling"> <strong>Prerequisite and Compiling</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#Training"> <strong>Training</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#Trained-models"> <strong>Trained Models</strong></a> // <a href="https://github.com/twhui/LiteFlowNet3#Testing"> <strong>Testing</strong></a>

-This repository (<strong>https://github.com/twhui/LiteFlowNet3</strong>) provides the offical release of the code package for my paper "<strong>LiteFlowNet3: Resolving Correspondence Ambiguity for More Accurate Optical Flow Estimation</strong>" published in <a href="https://eccv2020.eu/"> ECCV 2020</a>.
-The pre-print is available on <a href="http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123650171.pdf"> <strong>ECVA</strong></a> or <a href="https://arxiv.org/pdf/2007.09319.pdf"> <strong>
-arXiv (July 2020)</strong></a>.
-Supplementary material is released on <a href="http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123650171-supp.pdf"> <strong>ECVA</strong></a>.
-A short summary video is also available on <a href="https://www.youtube.com/watch?v=Bz7ifJLYR8c?autoplay=1"> <strong>YouTube</strong></a> as well.
+This repository (https://github.com/twhui/LiteFlowNet3) provides the offical release of the code package for my paper "LiteFlowNet3: Resolving Correspondence Ambiguity for More Accurate Optical Flow Estimation" published in <a href="https://eccv2020.eu/"> ECCV 2020</a>.
+The pre-print is available on <a href="http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123650171.pdf"> ECVA</a> or <a href="https://arxiv.org/pdf/2007.09319.pdf"> arXiv (July 2020)</a>.
+Supplementary material is released on <a href="http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123650171-supp.pdf"> ECVA</a>.
+A short summary video is also available on <a href="https://www.youtube.com/watch?v=Bz7ifJLYR8c?autoplay=1"> YouTube</a> as well.

 # Overview
 <img src="./figures/LiteFlowNet3.png" width="700"/>
 LiteFlowNet3 is built upon our previous work <a href="https://github.com/twhui/LiteFlowNet2"> LiteFlowNet2 (TPAMI 2020) </a> with the incorporation of cost volume modulation (CM) and flow field deformation (FD) for improving the flow accuracy further.
 For the ease of presentation, only a 2-level encoder-decoder structure is shown.
 The proposed modules are applicable to other levels but not limited to level 1.

-# Contributions
+# Cost Volume Modulation (CM)
 <p><img src="./figures/cost_volume_modulation.png" width="700"/> <br>
-<strong>(1) Cost volume modulation (CM)</strong>: Given a pair of images, the existence of partial occlusion and homogeneous regions makes the establishment of correspondence very challenging.
+Given a pair of images, the existence of partial occlusion and homogeneous regions makes the establishment of correspondence very challenging.
 This situation also occurs on feature space because simply transforming images into feature maps does not resolve the correspondence ambiguity.
 In this way, a cost volume is corrupted and the subsequent flow decoding is seriously affected.
 To address this problem, we propose to filter outliers in a cost volume by using an adaptive modulation before performing the flow decoding.
 Besides, a confidence map is introduced to facilitate generating modulation parameters. </p>

+# Flow Field Deformation (FD)
 <p><img src="./figures/flow_field_deformation.png" width="700"/> <br>
-<strong>(2) Flow field deformation (FD)</strong>: In coarse-to-fine flow estimation, a flow estimate from the previous level is used as the flow initialization for the next level.
+In coarse-to-fine flow estimation, a flow estimate from the previous level is used as the flow initialization for the next level.
 This highly demands the previous estimate to be accurate.
 Otherwise, erroneous optical flow is propagated to the subsequent levels.
 Due to local flow consistency, neighboring image points that have similar feature vectors have similar optical flow.
 With this motivation, we propose to refine a given flow field by replacing each inaccurate optical flow with an accurate one from a nearby position.
 The refinement can be easily achieved by meta-warping of the flow field according to a displacement field.
 An auto-correlation cost volume of feature map is used to store the similarity score of neighboring image points.
 To avoid trivial solution, a confidence map associated with the given flow field is used to guide the displacement decoding from the cost volume. </p>

 # Performance
 </ul>